Introduction: Raspberry Pi: Steam Streaming

 After your RetroPie has fully restarted, you should see a STEAM menu item on your RetroPie's screen like in Picture 11:

 - Open the STEAM menu.

-- Choose between the four options which fps and resolution you would like to use
+Choose which fps and resolution you would like to use.

 You now have a full STEAM stream as shown in Picture 12, where you can choose the game you would like to play and begin streaming.
 Enjoy your new STEAM streaming machine!